katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan1/WEP3.rst

    (e.g. "DataStructures/queues.rst").

-Determine if the song chosen by the user is not empty before playing that song.
+Determine if the picture chosen by the user is not empty before viewing the picture.

 Section 1: Parsons Problem